MobilePayDev/MobilePayDev.github.io/docs/invoice/transition-to-one-platform.md

 ## FAQ
-1. Will users get new app?
+1. Will users get a new app?

-Yes, all app users will have to download new app versions, this will be a force upgrade on Nordic Wallet Launch day.
+Yes, all app users will have to download the new app versions, this will be a force upgrade on Nordic Wallet Launch day.
 We will make sure, that user do not need to create new account, their profiles will be migrated to new platform.

 2. What will happen with Invoices which is already sent?

 All Invoices which is send and not paid will be canceled by system.
-We recommend you to recreated these invoices on the Nordic Wallet Launch day using ePayments API.
+We recommend you to recreated these invoices on the Nordic Wallet Launch day using the ePayments API.